-- 1. The contractor may not complete signal and communication design, installation and testing for the Two-speed check (2SC) modifications within budget and schedule to the completion of the electrification contract and increases program costs. - 2.
+- 1. The contractor may not complete signal and communication design, installation, and testing for the Two-speed check (2SC) modifications within budget and schedule. - 2.
 Extent of differing site conditions and associated redesign efforts results in delays to the completion of the electrification contract and increases program costs. - 3.
-Sub-optimal contractor sequencing when progressing design and clearing foundation locations may result in construction inefficiencies. - 4.
-Property not acquired in time for contractor to do work. - 5.
-Additional property acquisition is necessitated by change in design. - 6.
-Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 7.
-Change of vehicle sub-suppliers results in additional first article inspections at cost to JPB. - 8.
-Solution to FRA concerns over bike storage impeding path to emergency exit windows results in increased costs and potential rework. - 9.
+Property not acquired in time for contractor to do work. - 4.
+Additional property acquisition is necessitated by change in design. - 5.
+Contractor generates hazardous materials that necessitate proper removal and disposal in excess of contract allowances and expectations. - 6.
+Change of vehicle sub-suppliers results in additional first article inspections at cost to JPB (i.e., COVID-19, bankruptcy). - 7.
+Solution to FRA concerns over bike storage impeding path to emergency exit windows path results in increased costs and potential rework. - 8.
+Sub-optimal contractor sequencing, when progressing design and clearing foundation locations may result in construction inefficiencies. - 9.
 PG&E interconnection work may not be completed on time resulting in delays to the reimbursement of PG&E Exhibit B Cost Allocation from PG&E.